lyhistory/lyhistory.github.io/docs/vuepress/docs/software/programming/java_jvm.md

 Analogy

-MyObject.class(the Classobject): This is like the architectural blueprint​ for a house.
+MyObject.class(the Class object): This is like the architectural blueprint​ for a house.
 There is only one blueprint for the entire neighborhood.

 new MyObject()(an instance): This is like building an actual house​ based on that blueprint.
 You can build many houses (obj1, obj2, ...) from the same blueprint.